To opt out of AFT New Jersey dues:

-AFT New Jersey is the designated union for approximately 30,000 teachers, school support staff, and higher education employees throughout New Jersey.
+The American Federation of Teachers New Jersey (AFTNJ) is the designated union for approximately 30,000 teachers, school support staff, and higher education employees throughout New Jersey.

 For years, public employees in New Jersey have been forced to pay union dues or fees as a condition of employment, allowing unions like AFT New Jersey to take their members for granted.
 However, because of the U.S. Supreme Court’s recent decision in Janus v.
 AFSCME (2018), public employees can no longer be required to financially support a labor union against their will.